-Join Chris Croft for an in-depth discussion in this video Communicating the plan and getting it signed off, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video Communicating the plan and getting it signed off, part of Learning Gantt Charts.

 - The first reason why Gantt charts are great is for communication.
 This begins right at the start of your project.
 If you were asked to do a very easy project, then you can just find out exactly what they want, say yes, go away, plan it, and do it.
 If your project is at all difficult, which pretty much every project is, then you'll be wanting to find out exactly what they want and then say, before I promise anything, I just need to do a bit of planning.
 Which I think you'll agree, is a reasonable thing to want to do.